phpvms/docs/docs/developers/environment.md

 We strongly recommend reading the
 [Laravel Documentation](https://laravel.com/docs/10.x), as it's more detailed and up-to-date.
-Since phpVMS is based on Laravel, the installation process is the same.
+Since phpvms is based on Laravel, the installation process is the same.
 In addition, you can simply use the `php artisan phpvms:dev-install` command to set up a development database.